 CLOTHINGWith your knowledge of Pakistani culture, you are well aware of precautions to be taken while traveling through remote areas.
-Cloths for the trek should be durable, comfortable and easy to wash and dry.
+Cloths for the trek should be durable, comfortable, and easy to wash and dry.
 In good weather, you will spend much of your time in a T-shirt or medium shirt and outdoor trousers.
 You will need warmer clothes for the evening in the camps.
 Temperature falls rapidly as soon as the sun goes down.
-Men could wear shorts once we are through populated areas, which means from the third day of the trek.
+Men could wear shorts once they are through populated areas, which means from the third day of the trek.
 Women are advised to use cotton shalwar kameez (loose long shirts and baggy trousers) the traditional Pakistani dress, as these are comfortable during warm conditions, and also appreciated & respected by the locals.

 - Check List